-- (a) a student must pass courses which: - i. have a total minimum value of 120 points, and - ii. conform to the requirements for a single subject as specified in the Schedule S to these Regulations. - (b) Unless otherwise specified in the Schedule S to these Regulations, a student may replace up to 60 points in courses prescribed in the Schedule S with courses for another subject at an equivalent level, with the approval of the Heads of Departments concerned and the Dean of Arts (Academic).
+- (a) a student must pass courses which: - have a total minimum value of 120 points, and - ii. conform to the requirements for a single subject as specified in the Schedule S to these Regulations. - (b) Unless otherwise specified in the Schedule S to these Regulations, a student may replace up to 60 points in courses prescribed in the Schedule S with courses for another subject at an equivalent level, with the approval of the Tumuaki Tari | Head of Departments concerned and the Amo Toi Tangata | Dean of Arts (Academic).